 To give entrepreneurs a critical support network to help them across the entire lifecycle of their business, the Founder Institute developed a groundbreaking Equity Collective where everyone shares equity in the companies formed from each program cohort.

 Here's how it works - about halfway through each program, companies contribute 4% in Warrants to a fifteen-year Equity Collective with other peers from the current cohort.
 Any financial returns we receive from this Equity Collective are then shared equally across each cohort:

-- 3/4 of the Pool Returns go back to your Local Cohort
+- 3/4 of the Equity Collective Returns go back to your Local Cohort

 - 1/4 goes right back to the program Alumni, split evenly.

 - 1/4 goes to the program Mentors, and each Mentor's individual share is based solely on anonymous ratings received from the Alumni.
 This incentivizes Mentors to take an active role in each cohort's success.

-- 1/4 of the Pool Returns go to the Local Leaders for their efforts in organizing, building, and running the local cohort.
+- 1/4 of the Equity Collective Returns go to the Local Leaders for their efforts in organizing, building, and running the local cohort.

-- 1/4 of the Pool Returns go to the Founder Institute, which provides operating capital for the business.
+- 1/4 of the Equity Collective Returns go to the Founder Institute, which provides operating capital for the business.

 Why Shared Equity?

-There are several benefits to the Founder Institute's Shared Equity Collective model.
+There are several benefits to the Founder Institute's Equity Collective model.

 Starting a technology company is one of the hardest and loneliest things you can do.
 As Elon Musk once famously said, Entrepreneurship is like eating glass and staring into the abyss.

 By joining the Equity Collective, aspiring founders ensure themselves a strong support network of new founders just like them, and experienced startup Mentors, who are all vested in their success.
 In addition, the higher a mentor is rated by the Founders in a cohort, the larger their share of the 25% Mentor allocation becomes.
 As a result, Mentors are incentivized to help Founder Institute Graduates, and many Mentors become formal advisors or investors as well.

 When smart people work together towards a common goal, amazing things can happen.

 The Founder Institute's Vision is to Globalize Silicon Valley and help entrepreneurs across the globe launch meaningful and enduring technology companies.
-The Shared Liquidity Pool is a key component of our strategy.
+The Equity Collective is a key component of our strategy.